 About Kinneil House and Museum

-The Kinneil Estate holds a wealth of historic sites, including a Roman fortlet – part of the Antonine Wall – the ruins of a medieval church, a cottage belonging to inventor James Watt and Kinneil House and Museum.
+Kinneil House and Museum, part of the Kinneil Estate, has a rich history spanning almost 2,000 years.
+The Kinneil Estate itself holds a wealth of historic sites, including a Roman fortlet – part of the Antonine Wall – the ruins of a medieval church, a cottage belonging to inventor James Watt, and Kinneil House and Museum.

 Kinneil House dates back to the 15th century and was the home of the Hamiltons, a wealthy Scottish family who over the years were often embroiled in political tensions of the day.
 For example, in 1570 Kinneil House was damaged by gunpowder in revenge for the assassination of Regent Moray by a Hamilton!

 Just a short walk from Kinneil House lies the ruins of the 12th century Kinneil Church.
 Abandoned in the 17th century, Kinneil Church was also partially destroyed by fire leaving just the western gable and historic graveyard, and the church bell can today be seen in Kinneil Museum.

 To the west of Kinneil House can also be viewed the Kinneil Roman Fort.
 Forming part of the Antonine Wall, the fort was one of the mile-castles built to protect the borders of the Roman Empire, and as such is part of the Frontiers of the Roman Empire World Heritage Site.

 James Watt’s Cottage, at the rear of Kinneil House, is also the site where famous inventor James Watt worked to develop the steam engine whilst under the patronage of industrialist John Roebuck who lived in Kinneil House.